RoanMertens/smart-pension-tech-test/README.md

 * The naming of classes, methods and variables.
 Good naming makes it easier for those reading your code.
 This because it is not always clear to know how good the names are that you gave things while coding.
 So I'm not certain how clear the names are.
 * The tests.
 I feel like there are a lot of ways to improve the tests that I have written.
 I would like to learn more about testing and then come back to this project to see what I can improve.
+* Instead of storing the entries and uniqies entry count as a nested hash linked to the path, I could have stored all IP's as an array linked to the path.
+Example: `{'/help_page/1' => ['126.318.035.038', '184.123.665.067', '444.701.448.104']}` .
+That would probably make the code easier to read but I would have to test which version would run faster.
 * Adding in a way to read different file types. (json, xml, etc)
-* Instead of storing the entrie and unique entrie count as a nested hash linked to the path I could have stored it as a nested array of the IP's which would look as followed: `{'/help_page/1' => ['126.318.035.038', '184.123.665.067', '444.701.448.104']}` .
-That would have probably made the code easier to read but I would have to test which would run faster.

 ## tl;dr